SmokinCaterpillar/pypet/doc/source/tutorial.rst

 *pypet* gives is you a tool to make the stages much easier to handle. *pypet* offers a novel tree data container called :class:`~pypet.trajectory.Trajectory` that can be used to store all parameters and results of your numerical simulations.
-Moreover, *pypet* has an :class:`~pypet.envrionemnt.Environment` that allows easy parallel exploration of the parameter space.
+Moreover, *pypet* has an :class:`~pypet.envrionment.Environment` that allows easy parallel exploration of the parameter space.

 We will see how we can use both in our numerical experiment and the different stages.
 In this tutorial we will simulate a simple neuron model.
+Our neuron model is given by a dynamical variable :math:`V` that describes the development of the so called *membrane potential* over time.
+Every time this potential crosses a particular threshold our neuron is *activated* and emits an electrical pulse.
+These pules called action potentials are the sources of information transmission in the brain.
+We will stimulate our neuron with an experimental current :math:`I` and see how this current affects the emission of action potentials.
+For simplicity we assume a dimensionless system without any units except for time in milliseconds.

-We will numerically integrate the
+We will numerically integrate the linear differential
 equation:

 .. math::